 Your companys’ “front-end” applications are being delivered using industry best practices, continuous integration and continuous deployment, CI/CD, of the applications is de rigueur and perhaps most importantly your customers are extremely happy with the features the responsiveness and the look and feel.
 These applications and the teams that create them are agile in a way that the Mainframe group is not.

-At the same time these web applications are now capable of the same reliability as your mainframe environment, not because every single component works all the time, but because every component has fail-over redundancy built in.
-It is a different reliability model to be sure but one to which the organisation is gradually becoming accustomed.
+At the same time these web applications are now capable of the same reliability as your mainframe environment, not because every single component works all the time, but because every component has fail-over redundancy built-in.
+It is a different reliability model to be sure but one to which the organization is gradually becoming accustomed.

 So now the scene is set, check back here for the next post where I will lay out various Mainframe Migration options and the pros and cons of each one.